fetc90/fireworks/README.md

 This was a really fun start, if I were to continue I would like to add different firework effects, change the sky to night and change the cyclinders to reflect a more realistic image of a firework.

+As the code was already provided, I have written a [post](https://medium.com/@fetc/unity-universe-40674d850652) about how objects in Unity react to instructions from a C# script.